robotkernel-hal/robotkernel/README.md

 ```

 The waiting module should now retreave the trigger device from the
-robotkernel-5 and registers its handler.
+robotkernel and registers its handler.

 ``` {.C++}
 class my_trigger_func : public trigger_base {